About the Performers

 Alto Judy Alexander was a music minor at UNC Charlotte, where she received a degree in psychology.
 She has played piano and violin since her youth, sung in choirs from high school through college, and prior to moving to Williamsburg, sang in the Charlotte Choral Society, and was the alto in an a capella quartet, the Candlelight Singers.
 In Williamsburg, Judy also sang with the Bach Choir.

-Alto Mary Stutz is Associate Organist and Cantor at St. Bede Catholic Church, Williamsburg, in addition to her full-time position as Manager of Internet Operations with the Colonial Williamsburg Foundation.
+Alto Mary Stutz is Organist at Our Lady of Mount Carmel Catholic Church, Newport News and was the Manager of Internet Operations with the Colonial Williamsburg Foundation.
 Mary has also sung with the Bach Choir, and joined Cantori not only as a singer, but as our Web Master.
 Mary plays organ, piano, and guitar.

 Tenor Bruce Burch is tenor soloist at First Presbyterian Church in Norfolk.
 An educator in classical languages by profession, Bruce has sung in the Virginia Chorale, Virginia Choral Society, Virginia Symphony Chorus, Schola Cantorum, and the Chamber Singers.
 Cantori, of course, is his favorite choral group.